On the Origins of Objects by Means of Careful Selection: Memory

-The object \deff{ram} is an abstraction of a random-access memory of certain size.
-It behaves like \ff{bytes}, but has an additional attribute \adeff{write}.
-In this example, one kilobyte of memory with random data is allocated when a copy of \ff{ram} is created, a non-copying slice \ff{s} of 13 bytes is made starting with the 200-th byte, data is written into it, then a non-copying sub-slice is created of only five bytes, and finally a string is read back and \ff{"Hello"} is printed:
+The \deff{malloc} object is an abstraction of a block of random-access memory.
+A copy is created through one of its attributes: \deff{of} allocates a block of a given size, \deff{empty} allocates an empty block, and \deff{for} allocates a block sized to hold a given object.
+The allocated block behaves like \deff{bytes}, but additionally has \adeff{write}, \adeff{read}, \deff{copy}, and \deff{put} attributes.
+In this example, one kilobyte of memory with random data is allocated when a copy of \deff{malloc} is created, six bytes are written starting at the 200th byte, and then a string is read back and \ff{"Hello!"} is printed: